 The first step to replacing the LED lights is to turn off your electric fireplace insert and unplug it from the wall.
 Then wait about 20 minutes for the unit to cool down, so the bulbs aren’t hot when you remove them.
 Refer to your owner’s manual to learn how to access the lights for your model.

 Once you locate the burned-out light bulbs, rotate them counterclockwise to remove them, but don’t touch the bulbs with your bare hands just in case.
 This is where the rubber gloves come into play.
 Once you have removed the dead bulbs, install the new bulbs by turning them in a clockwise motion.

 Once you replace the burnt-out bulbs with new bulbs, replace the access panel and the screws.
 When finished, place the fireplace back where it belongs, plug it in, and turn on the flames.
 The realistic flames and the ember bed should provide the light and ambiance they were meant to.

-Loose wiring causes several problems with your portable fireplace.
-Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set not to glow, or the heater doesn’t provide heat.
+Loose wiring causes several problems with your portable electric fireplace.
+Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set to not glow, or the heater doesn’t provide heat.
 First, turn off the power to the device to fix the problem.

 Once you turn off the power to the device, open up the back panel and use and go over all the wiring.
 You may have to use a magnifying glass for this.
 Check for frayed wiring or discoloration around the connections.
 Check the cord as it meets the unit’s back; it should be secured solidly to the back.
 Follow the leads to the circuit board and check for proper attachments and any breaks or pinches in the line.